nodejs/undici/README.md

 * `body`, a `stream.Readable` with the body to read.
 A user **must** either fully consume or destroy the body unless there is an error, or no further requests will be processed.

+Returns a promise if no callback is provided.

 Example: